Home

 1. Acceptance of Service: The paperwork is personally delivered to your spouse, by someone over the age of 18 (and not your child).
 You must get your spouse to sign and date the Acceptance of Service paper to verify that the petition was actually received.

-3. Certified mail, return receipt requested: Serving divorce papers with way requires that your spouse sign a paper that is attached to the envelope when he receives the petition in the mail.
+2. Serving Divorce Papers by Mail: The petition can be mailed First Class, along with an acknowledgment form that your spouse will need to sign, date, and mail back to you.
+The divorce petition may also be mailed by Certified mail, return receipt requested.
+This method requires that your spouse sign a paper that is attached to the envelope when he receives the petition in the mail.
 This “return receipt” is then mailed back to you after it is signed, and will serve as proof of service.

-4. Personal Service by Sheriff or process server: You can hire a Sheriff or professional process server to deliver your divorce petition.
+3. Serving Divorce Papers by Sheriff or Process Server: You can hire a Sheriff or professional process server to deliver your divorce petition.
 A proof of service form will be filled out by the person serving the petition, which will then be filed with the court.

-If you still have questions about how to service divorce papers, the following questions and answers can shed some more light on the subject:
+If you have specific questions about how to serve divorce papers, the following questions answered by our legal expert provide additional information:

-Do I have to have divorce papers served on him?
+Do I need to have divorce papers served on him?

 Will I get served if he uses an online divorce service?